RIKEN-RCCS/lens3/v1/doc/mux-conf-yaml.md

 * (__probe_access_timeout__) IS NOT USED.
 It is a tolerance when Lens3-Mux starts a MinIO instance on a remote node.

-* __bad_response_delay__ is a wait to avoid denial attacks, when an error response is going to be returned.
+* __bad_response_delay__ is an added wait when an error response is to be returned.
+It is to avoid denial attacks.

 * __mux_node_name__ is optional.
-It is used as a host name on which Lens3-Mux is running, when a host name the system returns is not appropriate.
+It is used as a host name on which Lens3-Mux is running.
+It needs to be set when a host name that the system returns is not appropriate.

 ## Manager Part